alpancs/protoc-gen-pubsub-schema/README.md

 # protoc-gen-pubsub-schema

-protoc-gen-pubsub-schema is a [protoc](https://github.com/protocolbuffers/protobuf) plugin that assembles protocol buffer messages into a single-valid message for defining [Pub/Sub schemas](https://cloud.google.com/pubsub/docs/schemas).
+This is a [protoc](https://github.com/protocolbuffers/protobuf) plugin that assembles protocol buffer messages into a single-valid message for defining [Pub/Sub schemas](https://cloud.google.com/pubsub/docs/schemas).

 ## Installation